Netflix/mantis/docs/docs/operate/autoscalingstrategies.md

     best to use the data drop strategy in conjunction with another strategy that provides the scale-down trigger.

-### Failover-Aware Strategy
+### AutoscalerManagerEvent Strategy
+This is a custom strategy to set a target worker size at runtime.
+The strategy uses `getCurrentValue` from `JobAutoScalerManager` to determine the target worker size.
+For a non-negative value `[0.0, 100.0]`, the autoscaler will scale the stage from min to max.
+All other values are ignored.
+Default implementation returns a -1.0 for `currentValue` meaning a no-op for event based scaling.

-During a failover event in a multi-region setup, all incoming traffic is moved away from the failed over region—`evacuee`—to other region(s)—`savior(s)` to mitigate the issue faster.
+Example #1: Use-case during region failover in a multi-region setup During a failover event in a multi-region setup, all incoming traffic is moved away from the failed over region—`evacuee`—to other region(s)—`savior(s)` to mitigate the issue faster.

-For autoscaling mantis jobs, it's sometimes necessary to be failover aware because:
+For some autoscaling mantis jobs, it's necessary to be failover aware to:

-1. Scale down in evacuee regions — `allowScaleDownDuringEvacuated`.
+1. Prevent scale down in evacuee regions — Use `allowAutoScaleManager`.
     After an extended period of evacuated state for the region, the jobs in that region would have been scaled down to lowest values because of no incoming traffic and low resource utilization.
       When the traffic is restored in that region, the job will see a big surge in incoming requests overwhelming the job in that region.
+    Mitigation: Use `allowAutoScaleManager` to enable `JobAutoScalerManager` for stage.
+Provide a custom implementation of `JobAutoScalerManager` to return `false` for `isScaleDownEnabled` in evacuee region.
-2. Scale up in savior regions — Use `FailoverAware` in strategies.
+2. Scale up in savior regions — Use `AutoscalerManagerEvent` in strategies.
     When the traffic is moved to savior regions, the jobs in those regions should be scaled up to handle the additional load.
 Currently, failover aware strategy will scale up the configured stages to max #workers in configured in `StageScalingPolicy`.
 It also doesn't work with PID Control Based Strategy(ies).
+    Usage: Provide a custom JobAutoScalerManager implementation to return `1.0` in the savior region to scale stage numWorkers to max.

 ## PID Control Based Strategies